fact-benchmark/factbenchmark/documentation.md

 # Hero section

 title: API Documentation (WIP)
-description: The API aims to provide access to an independent, collective, shared data resource whereby researchers working in the field can collaborate to push the state of the art in realtime factchecking.
+description: The API aims to provide access to an independent, collective, shared data resource whereby researchers working in the field can collaborate to push the state of the art in realtime fact checking.

 # Page navigation
 page_nav: